Nuts that stay put

 Having the belayer stand too far away from the base of the route can cause wires to lift out and can be extremely dangerous.
-This is caused generally by the belayer walking away from the base in order to see the climber, but also happens when say they want to sit or lay on a rock and watch.
+This is caused generally by the belayer walking away from the base in order to see the climber but also happens when say they want to sit or lay on a rock and watch.
 In a fall the rope will attempt to snap tight to the highest loaded runner, and if the runners below are nuts they will be whipped upwards and out.
-I resently saw someone on a route where their only good gear was a nut at their feet, but placing on placing an micro wire at the crux they decided to hang on it to see if it was any good (people do strange things when under pressure).
-The belayer was about 20 feet away from the base, so as they weight came onto the top piece the wire below was plucked out.
+I recently saw someone on a route where their only good gear was a nut at their feet, but placing on placing a microwire at the crux they decided to hang on it to see if it was any good (people do strange things when under pressure).
+The belayer was about 20 feet away from the base, so as the weight came onto the top piece the wire below was plucked out.
 Now the climber was left high about the ground hanging from one piece of pro he had zero confidence.
-In most situations the belayer should attempt to always stay inline with the protection, and if this isn’t possible then they should add a directional at the bottom of the climb (staying inline also helps reduce drag).
+In most situations, the belayer should attempt to always stay in line with the protection, and if this isn’t possible then they should add a directional at the bottom of the climb (staying inline also helps reduce drag).

 Failure to lock down the nut

 For me this is the biggest problem for beginners, who place their gear as if it was made from glass, simply relying on the shape of the nut, the weight of the draw, and the pull of the rope to hold it in place.

 How to get your nuts to stick